 On November 3rd, 2020, over three-quarters of voters in Washington D.C. voted decisively to decriminalize psilocybin and other compounds.

 If you’re a regular reader of articles on Quality Spores, you know this is a drum we often beat, but it bears repeating now because it’s so important to understand: decriminalization is not the same thing is legalization, as is so often misunderstood.
 Decriminalization means that the police will consider the substance or behavior in question to be considered among their lowest priorities.
 In other words, still illegal—just not among major concerns for law enforcement.

-If you haven’t already, we urge you to read our article Are Magic Mushroom Spores Legal in My State? for a more nuanced explanation of the difference between legalization and decriminalization.
+Read our article on psilocybin spore legality for your state for a more nuanced explanation of the difference between legalization and decriminalization.

 So, with that in mind, in Washington D.C., Initiative 81 was approved to decriminalize what is described as “entheogenic plants and fungi,” which effectively includes any species of plant or fungi which contains: